Skip to main content

 Program Expectations

 • Students accepted into the program are expected to make the needed accommodations with work and other responsibilities to be able to participate fully in the program.
+This means showing up to classes and the mandatory program-scheduled activities.

-• Attending classes and workshops, in addition to meeting weekly with peer mentor, and completing other required tasks as assigned, are all mandatory elements of the PATH Summer Academy.
+• Attending classes and workshops, in addition to meeting weekly with a peer mentor, and completing other required tasks as assigned, are all mandatory elements of the PATH Summer Academy.

 • Absences must be communicated in advance with professors for all classes and with program managers for workshops.